Malaysia Economy

 Exklusive News, Analysen und Meinungen zu den asiatischen Finanzmärkten

-Malaysia’s population of over 33 million is significantly lower than its neighbouring ASEAN countries such as Indonesia, the Philippines, Vietnam, and Thailand.
-However, the country’s labour productivity is higher than these nations due to knowledge-based industries, its digital economy and the use of cutting-edge technology for manufacturing.
+Malaysia’s population of over 33 million is significantly smaller than its neighbouring ASEAN countries such as Indonesia, the Philippines, Vietnam, and Thailand.
+However, Malaysia consistently outperforms these nations in labour productivity, thanks to knowledge-based industries, its digital economy and the use of cutting-edge technology for manufacturing.

-Malaysian people enjoy an affluent lifestyle only rivalled by Singapore and Brunei.
-The government is aiming to raise income per capita to achieve a high–income country status.
+Malaysian people enjoy an affluent lifestyle only rivalled by Singapore and Brunei in the region.
+The government remains committed to elevating income per capita to achieve its long-term goal of becoming a high-income nation, as outlined in its various development plans.

 Malaysia